hosseinoliabak/cisco/Datacenter/01-09 Capmus LAN design, Spine-Leaf Network Design.md

-# Capmus LAN design, Spine-Leaf Network Design
+# Campus LAN design, Spine-Leaf Network Design

 In this post I am going to talk about different network architecture: the traditional campus design, then Spine-Leaf (AKA Leaf-and-spine architecture) and what problems the spine-leaf network design addresses.